below/HelloSilicon/README.md

 And by default, on Darwin all data contained in the `.data` section, where data is writeable, is "possibly nonlocal".

-Thankfully, @claui gave me a pointer into the right direction, and the full answer can be found [here](https://reverseengineering.stackexchange.com/a/15324):
+The full answer can be found [here](https://reverseengineering.stackexchange.com/a/15324):
 > The `ADRP` instruction loads the address of the 4KB page anywhere in the +/-4GB (33 bits) range of the current instruction (which takes 21 high bits of the offset).
 This is denoted by the `@PAGE` operator. then, we can either use `LDR` or `STR` to read or write any address inside that page or `ADD` to to calculate the final address using the remaining 12 bits of the offset (denoted by `@PAGEOFF`).

 So this: